DMVis/DMVis/documentation/visualisations/TabularVisualisation.md

 This is visualisation that represents numerical data with rectangular bars or categorical data with labels in a column.

-> Note: Since a header label is added on top of each column, it might be necessary to adjust `marginTop`
+> Note: Since a header label is added on top of each column, it might be necessary to adjust `marginTop`.

 # Required Attributes